Disability Evaluation Under Social Security

 - other factors concerning the claimant's functional limitations due to pain or other symptoms.

-In assessing the claimant's pain or other symptoms, the decision makers must give full consideration to all of the above-mentioned factors.
+In assessing the claimant's pain or other symptoms, SSA considers all of the above-mentioned factors.
 It is important that medical sources address these factors in the reports they provide.